-- 1 Install the thermistor in the thermistor holder as follows: - For outdoor unit air (ambient) thermistor: Correctly install the thermistor in the holder and close the thermistor holder. - For refrigerant piping thermistors: Pull the clip and install the thermistor in the specific thermistor holder.
+- 1 Install the thermistor as follows: - For outdoor unit air (ambient) thermistor: Insert the thermistor in the protection tube.
+Correctly install the thermistor in the heat exchanger grille recess. - For refrigerant piping thermistors: Pull the clip and install the thermistor in the specific thermistor holder.
 Make sure the clip is in the correct position (blocking the thermistor).